 I love that this Shrimp Louis salad is hearty enough to serve as a dinner salad.
 A homemade blackberry soda or blueberry mint lemonade would go great with this and a whole bunch of other salad recipes.

 If you like this Shrimp Louie salad, try my buffalo shrimp salad too!
 And this Cajun Pepper Shrimp from Half Baked Harvest looks killer - it's on my summer bucket list.

 Love to entertain at home?
 Sign up for my newsletter for more easy recipes, crafts, party plans, and exclusive free printables delivered straight to your inbox.

 That's it for this Shrimp Louie salad recipe.
 Until next time!

-Want to remember this Shrimp Louie Salad?
+Want to remember this Shrimp Louie Salad recipe?
 Pin for later!